 Change Your Marriage for the better?

-Your marriage may or may not be “one of the worst marriages” anyone could ever see, but does your marriage need a few tips to help it grow even healthier?
+Your marriage may or may not be “one of the worst marriages” anyone could ever see.
+But does your marriage need a few tips to help it grow even better?
 Whose doesn’t, right?
 Even the best of marriages can use at least a little improving for the better —ours included.
 Below is some great advice from Nancy Anderson’s book, Avoiding the Greener Grass Syndrome: How to Grow Affair Proof Hedges Around Your Marriage.
 It may give you hope to believe that YOUR marriage can improve for the better.
 And perhaps it may give hope to others, if you share this message with them.
 Nancy writes:

 You’re probably thinking, “Why should I be the first to change, or how come I have to do all the work?”
 The answer is simple: God will work with whoever is available and give that person the strength to change.
 Are you available?

 You already know that you can’t change your mate.
 But you can change your own behavior.
 The word change indicates a transformation, which is a metamorphosis.
 The word metamorphosis begins with the two letters “me.”
 Change begins with me.
 If you want a vibrant and loving marriage, make this verse your prayer: “Create in me a clean heart, O God, and renew a steadfast spirit within me.”
 (Psalm 51:10)